thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/index.md

 Once Converter template was created you can navigate to **Edge management -> Integration templates** page to create Integration.
 This page allows you to create Integration template.
 These Integration templates are going to be assigned to the Edge.

-{% include images-gallery.html imageCollection="integrationTemplateCreation" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="integrationTemplateCreation" %}

 #### Integration configuration placeholders